Instructor: Prof. Rick Eason, 205 Barrows,

 Prerequisites: ECE 101 and MAT 126

 Grades are based on the following: Homework and Labs -- 25%, Zybook activities 10%, Two prelims (about Feb.
 17 and Apr.
 7) and quizzes -- 40%, Final -- 25%

 No make-up for missed exams or quizzes.
 Plan to be there.

 Credit will be deducted for: Late homework or labs, unexcused lab cuts, excessive class cuts.

 Attendance: You are allowed three days absence.
 Beyond that, one point will be taken off your final grade for every absence - no excuses.
 This penalty will not be used, however, to pull your grade below a "D" (It won't cause you to fail when you would have otherwise passed).

-Labs: Labs will be in 228 Barrows.
+Labs: Labs will be in the computer cluster in 228 Barrows.

 Note: You will need your own laptop for this course.
 Bring it to each lab session.

 Topics: Hands-on introduction to the use of microcontroller hardware and software for interfacing to real world devices.
-Topics include microcontroller architecture, peripheral subsystems such as analog/digital conversion, comparators, pulse width modulation, serial communication and timers, number systems, data representation, syntax, operators, control structures, functions, pointers, structs, input, output, sensing and control.
+Topics include microcontroller architecture, peripheral subsystems such as analog/digital conversion, comparators, pulse width modulation, serial communication and timers, number systems, data representation, syntax, operators, control structures, functions, input, output, sensing and control.